zhqduan/HUPAN-1/README.md

     hupanSLURM getUnalnCtg -p .contig candidate/data/ quast_result/data/ Unalign_result

 v.
-Non-reference sequences from multiple individuals are merged.
+Non-reference sequences from multiple individuals are merged:

     hupanSLURM mergeUnalnCtg Unalign_result/data/ mergeUnalnCtg_result

 **(5) Remove redundancy and potential commination sequences**

+After obtaining the non-reference sequences from multiple individuals, redundant sequences between different individuals should be excluded, and the potential commination sequences from non-human species are also removed for further analysis.

 i.
-After obtaining the non-reference sequences from multiple individuals, redundant sequences between different individuals should be excluded, and the potential commination sequences from non-human species are also removed for further analysis.
-The step of remove redundancy sequences is conducted by [CDHIT][13] for fully unaligned sequences and partially unaligned sequences, respectively.
+The step of remove redundancy sequences is conducted by [CDHIT][13] for fully unaligned sequences and partially unaligned sequences, respectively:

     hupanSLURM rmRedundant cdhitCluster  mergeUnalnCtg_result/total.fully.fa rmRedundant.fully.unaligned /path/to/cdhit/
     hupanSLURM rmRedundant cdhitCluster mergeUnalnCtg_result/total.partilly.fa rmRedundant.partially.unaligned /path/to/cd-hit/

 ii.
-Then the non-redundant sequences are aligned to NCBI’s non-redundant nucleotide database by blastn.
+Then the non-redundant sequences are aligned to NCBI’s non-redundant nucleotide database by blastn:

     hupanSLURM blastAlign blast rmRedundant rmRedundant_blast /path/to/nt /path/to/blast

 iii.
-According to the alignment result, the taxonomic classification of each sequences (if have) could be obtained.
+According to the alignment result, the taxonomic classification of each sequences (if have) could be obtained:

     hupanSLURM getTaxClass rmRedundant_blast/ data/fully/fully.non-redundant.blast info/ TaxClass_fully
     hupanSLURM getTaxClass rmRedundant_blast/ data/partially/partially.non-redundant.blast info/ TaxClass_partially

 iv.
-And the sequences classifying as microbiology and non-primate eukaryotes are considered as non-human sequences and removed from further consideration
+And the sequences classifying as microbiology and non-primate eukaryotes are considered as non-human sequences and removed from further consideration:

     hupanSLURM rmCtm -i 60 rmRedundant/fully/fully.non-redundant.fa rmRedundant_blast/data/fully/fully.non-redundant.blast TaxClass_fully/data/accession.name rmCtm_fully
     hupanSLURM rmCtm -i 60 rmRedundant/partially/partially.non-redundant.fa rmRedundant_blast/data/partially/partially.non-redundant.blast TaxClass_partially/data/accession.name rmCtm_partially

 **(6) Construction and annotation of pan-genome**

 i.
-The non-redundant sequences of fully unaligned sequences and partially unaligned sequences are merged and further clustered to remove redundant sequences.
+The non-redundant sequences of fully unaligned sequences and partially unaligned sequences are merged and further clustered to remove redundant sequences:

     mkdir Nonreference
     cat rmCtm_fully/data/novel_sequence.fa rmCtm_partially/data/novel_sequence.fa > Nonreference/nonrefernce.before.fa
     hupanSLURM rmRedundant cdhitCluster Nonreference/nonrefernce.before.fa NonredundantNonreference /path/to/cdhit/

 ii.
 And the resulted sequences together with the human reference genome construct the pan-genome sequences.
 The annotation of reference genome could be directly download from [GenCODE][14] or other common used annotation dataset.
-The annotation information of non-reference sequences is predicted by [MAKER][15].Usually, the size of non-reference sequences is large and the procedure of gene prediction is slow.
-We recommend the users to split the file of non-reference sequences into multiple small files and run maker in parallel.
+The annotation information of non-reference sequences is predicted by [MAKER][15].In general, the size of non-reference sequences is large and the procedure of gene prediction is slow.
+We recommend the users to split the file of non-reference sequences into multiple small files and run maker in parallel:

     hupanSLURM splitSeq NonredundantNonreference/non-redundant.fa GenePre_input
     hupanSLURM genePre GenePre_input GenePre /path/to/maker/config_file /path/to/maker

 iii.
-Then after all procedures are finished, the outcomes are merged.
+Then after all procedures are finished, the outcomes are merged:

     hupanSLURM mergeNovGene GenePre GenePre_merge /path/to/maker

 iv.
-The new predicted gene may be highly similar with the reference genome, and additional filtering step should be conducted to ensure the novelty of predicted gene.
+The new predicted gene may be highly similar with the reference genome, and additional filtering step should be conducted to ensure the novelty of predicted gene:

     hupanSLURM filterNovGen GenePre_merge GenePre_filter /path/to/reference/ /path/to/blast /path/to/cdhit /path/to/RepeatMask

 v.
-The annotation of pan-genome sequences is simply to obtain by combine two annotation file.
+The annotation of pan-genome sequences is simply to obtain by combine two annotation files:

      hupanSLURM pTpG ref/ref.gtf ref/ref-ptpg.gtf